sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/operating-daily-plan-calendar.md

 - **Planned**: The *submit* and *remove* operations can be applied to *planned* Orders that are not *submitted* to the Controller.
 - **Submitted**: The *cancel* operation can be applied to Orders *submitted* to the Controller and Agents.
 - **Finished**: The *cancel* operation can be applied to Orders that completed.
+- **Late** is an additional filter on top of Order states that indicates that Orders were started later than expected.

 ### Cancel Orders